 P.Sap-anan Traditional Fishermen Group was formed with 200 fishermen who relied on traditional fishing gear and who lived in Singhanakhon, Sathing Phra and Ranot districts.
 Anan serves as the president of the group.

 Initially, the group used the same system as any other crab banks: Members would bring female crabs with eggs spilling out from their ovaries to the group where the eggs are “stirred”.
 Later the group trains the members to stir the eggs by themselves and donate them to the group for hatching.
 The juvenile crabs will be released back into the sea.

 The idea is to “deposit” natural assets with nature for them to grow.
 They will soon return as “interest” for the fishermen.

-A sizable budget is required, so the Manil family has opened a restaurant to bring in more income.
+A sizable budget is required, so the Manil family have opened a restaurant to bring in more income.

-The stars of the menu, of course, are crab dishes cooked by Krasuay Manil, Anan’s wife.
+The signature dish, of course, is crab cooked by Krasuay Manil, Anan’s wife.

 It is a small gesture, but it can contribute a great benefit in the future.

 When any organisation asks for baby crabs to be released, the Learning Centre doesn’t give them unconditionally.

 “If we give them out without asking for anything in return, they won’t realise the value of the crabs.
 We’re not a standard crab bank where members simply deposit female crabs in a nursery tank and let the hatching happen naturally.
 We run this place as a learning center to understand the biological process and try to spread that knowledge.
 Each month, 10 to 20 agencies in the southern region, all the way down to Pattani, approach us and ask for juvenile crabs to be released, and each time we give as many as 500,000.
 But before that, we want to instill an understanding of conservation among those who are about to release the crabs, because every single juvenile crab is important.”

 What Chamnan means is more than protection of marine resources.